-It’s a simple equation: great employees create successful businesses – just ask Richard Branson.
+It’s easy to get caught up when building a talent management process.
+But it’s actually a simple equation: great employees create successful businesses – just ask Richard Branson.

 Sure, there are pesky considerations like competitors, revenue streams, and so on, that can get in the way of greatness.
 But a focus on recruiting great people, and nurturing them with a strong talent management process, will help you overcome even the toughest business challenges.

 Because of the power of great employees, attracting the best candidates in the industry can be challenging, and retaining them can be even harder.
-That’s where a robust talent management process can help.
+That’s where a robust talent management process and a talent management strategy can help.

 A talent management strategy that focuses on what’s best for your employee will help you attract the talent you need to thrive.
 And that process starts with a smart recruitment strategy.